top of page

 In 1163, Bishop Maurice de Sully began construction of the current cathedral and the works lasted for more than 100 years until 1270.

 Redecorated in the Golden Century of Art under Louis XIV in 1699.
-Removed from religious purposes during the French Revolution, and restored to religion under Napoleon,.
+It was removed from religious purposes during the French Revolution, and restored to religion under Napoleon.
 During the mid 19th century, major renovations occurred in the Gothic style, including adding the iconic spire it is so well known for.

 Today, undergoing fire restoration and still visited by millions each year to see the outside from the plaza in front.